hakuhodo-technologies/scope-rl/docs/documentation/index.rst

    1. Explain the basic concepts in :doc:`Overview (online/offline RL) <online_offline_rl>` and :doc:`Overview (OPE/OPS) <ope_ops>`.
    2. Provide a variety of examples of conducting offline RL and OPE/OPS in practical problem settings in :doc:`Quickstart <quickstart>` and :doc:`Tutorial <tutorial>`.
-   3. Describe the algorithms and implementations in detail in :doc:`Supported Implementation <evaluation_implementation>` and :doc:`Package Reference <ofrl>`.
+   3. Describe the algorithms and implementations in detail in :doc:`Supported Implementation <evaluation_implementation>` and :doc:`Package Reference <ofrl_api>`.

-   You can also find why OFRL is a distinctive pipeline for offline RL and OPE/OPS in :doc:`distinctive_features`
+   You can also find the distinctive features of OFRL in :doc:`distinctive_features`

 Implementation
 ~~~~~~~~~~